-Turkish Society of Nephrology Registry collects data on HD, PD, and transplantation annually.
+The TSN Registry collects data about HD, PD, and transplantation annually.
 Unlike previous years, the registry report includes an additional chapter in 2020 due to the COVID-19 pandemic.
-The presentation of COVID-19 effect on KRT is important because of the requirement for dialysis practice arrangements.
+The presentation of COVID-19 effect on KRT is important because of the requirement of dialysis practice arrangements.

-COVID-19 also influenced patients with CKD, kidney allograft recipients, and patients on dialvsis.
-CKD was listed in comorbidities classified as risk factors for severe COVID-19 by the Centers for Disease Control and Prevention in 2021.8 The SARS-CoV-2 infection mortality rate was significantly higher among 228 CKD patients than in patients with normal kidney functions, and severe disease risk increased.9,10
+Coronavirus disease 2019 also influenced patients with CKD, kidney allograft recipients, and patients on dialysis.
+Chronic kidney disease was listed in comorbidities classified as risk factors for severe COVID-19 by the Centers for Disease Control and Prevention in 2021.8 The SARS-CoV-2 infection mortality rate was significantly higher among CKD patients than in patients with normal kidney functions, and severe disease risk increased.9,10

-Furthermore, kidney failure with replacement therapy (KFRT) patients receiving in-center HD have a remarkably increased risk of infection with SARS-CoV-2 than HD patients, who received care via telehealth and home dialysis.11 Also, infected center dialysis HD patients simplify the transmission of the virus due to thrice-weekly travel to a center with groups and exposure to patients and staff at the dialysis unit.12
+Furthermore, KRT patients receiving in-center HD have a remarkably increased risk of infection with SARS-CoV-2 than HD patients, who received care via telehealth and home dialysis.
+Also, infected center dialysis HD patients simplify the transmission of the virus due to thrice-weekly travel to a center with groups and exposure to patients and staff at the dialysis unit.
+In the content of the virus due to the patients and staff at the dialysis unit.
+In the content of the virus due to the virus and staff at the dialysis unit.
+In the virus due to t

-Patients with KFRT, who are on PD, can continue dialysis while safely self-isolating at home.
+Peritoneal dialysis patients, can continue dialysis while safely self-isolating at home.
 Indeed, the International Society of Peritoneal Dialysis has provided recommendations on the management of patients receiving PD in the setting of COVID-19.
 This report advised that people on PD should stay at home, and hospital visits should be minimized and reserved only for urgent needs.13

 Most KTRs tend to have infections and malignancies because of lifelong immunosuppressive therapy.
-Consequently, an increased risk of severe COVID-19 and complications are observed among KTRs due to chronic immunosuppression and comorbidities.14
+Consequently, an increased risk of severe COVID-19 and complications are observed among KTRs due to chronic immunosuppression and comorbidities.14 from the disruption in the routine follow-up of the patients and late diagnosis.
+Although COVID-19 infection affected patients from all age groups at approximately similar rates, it was noted that the death rate gradually increased with age.
+Therewithal, the mortality rate was dramatically higher in patients with comorbidities, such as diabetes, chronic obstructive pulmonary disease, and heart failure.8